K-bMOM: a robust Lloyd-type clustering algorithm based on bootstrap Median-of-Means: Robust mean estimation by the bootstrap median-of-means

 where ${\rm med}$ is a median, that is $\#\left\{ k\in\left\{ 1,...,B\right\} ;a_{k}\leq{\rm med}\left\{ a_{i}\right\} \right\} \geq B/2$ and $\#\left\{ k\in\left\{ 1,...,B\right\} ;a_{k}\geq{\rm med}\left\{ a_{i}\right\} \right\} \geq B/2$.

-We can consider that the blocks are generated according to a random drawing process, that proceeds whithout replacements (disjoint blocks) and according to the uniform distribution at each step on the remaining data.
+We may consider that the blocks are generated according to a random drawing process, that proceeds whithout replacements (disjoint blocks) and according to the uniform distribution on the remaining data at each step.
 This formulation naturally leads to consider more general random block generating processes.

 For any positive integers $n_{B}$ and $B$, denote $m=Bn_{B}$ and generate a bootstrap sample $y_{1}^{m}=(y_{1},...,y_{m})$ from the dataset $x_{1}^{n}$.
 More precisely, each $y_{i}$ is taken uniformly at random from the values $\left(x_{1},...,x_{n}\right)$ and independently from the $\left(y_{j}\right)_{j\neq i}$.
 Then the boostrap median-of-means (bMOM) of the dataset $x_{1}^{n}$ with parameters $n_{B}$ and $B$ is the (classical) MOM estimator on the boostrap sample $y_{1}^{m}$ with blocks $b_{j}=(n_{B}(j-1)+1,...,n_{B}j)$ for $j\in\{1,...,B\}$,